 Far away from home, floating 400 kilometers above our blue-green planet, an astronaut reaches out from the edge of the International Space Station (ISS) as if to touch the contours of the Earth.
 Simultaneously, on terra firma, through the magic of 3D, 360-degree virtual reality (VR), a viewer takes on the role of an accompanying crew member, joining the astronaut’s side to take a spacewalk in the eerie vacuum of space, experiencing firsthand the details of the astronaut’s daily life and even looking out through the Cupola window of the ISS to reach out at what was once unimaginable.

-At Felix & Paul Studios in Montréal, we’ve been busy creating the largest production ever filmed in space: Space Explorers: The ISS Experience—our most ambitious immersive project to date.
+At Felix & Paul Studios in Montréal, in partnership with TIME Studios, we’ve been busy creating the largest production ever filmed in space: Space Explorers: The ISS Experience—our most ambitious immersive project to date.
 This immersive virtual reality project takes people on the first spacewalk in history filmed in VR, granting them a front row seat—or more like a first-person point of view—and cathartic overview of the planet.
 Through this experience, viewers will not only imagine the possibilities of space travel but the future of our planet.
 Like every astronaut who has traveled into space, the viewer’s sense of “Home on Earth” and the interconnectedness of its inhabitants will be reaffirmed.

 This is the empathetic power of immersive entertainment—a visceral media capable of transporting viewers off-world, where new perspectives and ideas come into being.
 Fewer than 200 people have ever experienced life in space, and our mission is to bring this same awe-inspiring, emotional, and visceral experience to hundreds of millions around the globe.